| the

 every variety of design typical of Irish art at its best.

-lost, but otherwise it is in a very good state of preservation.
+Some small portions at the beginning and end of the manuscript have been lost, but otherwise it is in a very good state of preservation.
 It was apparently

 left unfinished, since some of the ornaments remain only in outline.
 It